 Hellsing: Any Ship with Seras Victoria other than Seras/Pip.
 Word Of God states that that "if Seras wasn't a vampire and Pip wasn't a mercenary, they would be the perfect couple, everybody would be envious of".
 See also their entry on the Official Couple page.

 InuYasha repeatedly attempts to sink Sesshomaru/Rin.
-Rin became a Shipper on Deck for Sesshomaru and Kagura, and the manga clearly portrayed that kind of thing as ridiculous when Koharu came in and everyone was disgusted.
-Then shippers had their ship completely destroyed when the final chapter came out and it turns out that they not only never get together, Rin had also left Sesshomaru's side — with both parties consenting.
+Rin became a Shipper on Deck for Sesshomaru and Kagura, and the manga clearly portrayed that kind of thing as being ridiculous when the characters all found out that Miroku had proposed to an eleven year old girl to bear his child when she got older, and everyone was disgusted, even though Koharu had returned to Miroku when she was grown up.
+The shippers had their ship completely destroyed when the final chapter came out and it turns out that they not only never get together, Rin had also left Sesshomaru's side — with both parties consenting.
 The ship still goes strong, but hey, you tried.